MaptimeBogota/OSM-quiz/README.md

 `quiz_questions.py` is the Python script to convert your questions to a JSON file that can be parsed as a web page.

-* The previous script will generate a `.josm` file: `myOSMquiz.quiz`.
+The previous script will generate a `.josm` file: `myOSMquiz.quiz`.
-First you need to add to git tracking:

-    git add quices/myOSMquiz.*

 * You need to create a dedicated HTML file for this quiz, calling the function quiz.
 For example, called `quices/myOSMquiz.html`.